MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/recurring-activity-bulk-delete.md

 > [!div class="mx-imgBorder"]
 > ![Deployed bulk activity deletion job on a customer instance](media/bulk-activity-deletion.png)

-## Options to manually clear the table?
+## Options to manually clear the table

+The Marketing activity table varies in size, depending on your Marketing usage.
+If you are creating a large number of Marketing activities, you may want to clear the table more frequently than every seven days.

-You can create an additional recurring bulk deletion job to clear the activity table more frequently.
+To clear the table more frequently, you can create additional recurring bulk deletion jobs.
 The table is safe to be truncated at any time.
 All data can be cleared, regardless of the age of the data.
 Data processing is synchronous; only successfully executed activities are stored.